What Is Change Management? Definition, Key Concepts, & Models

 John Kotter, a Harvard Business School professor and renowned leadership expert, developed an 8-step model to guide organizations through successful change initiatives.
 This model emphasizes a structured and sequential approach, creating a sense of urgency and empowering employees to drive the transformation.

 Kotter’s model provides a practical and sequential framework that helps organizations navigate the complexities of change.
-It emphasizes the importance of leadership, communication, and employee engagement, all essential for successful transformation.
+It emphasizes the importance of leadership, communication, and employee engagement, all of which are essential for successful transformation.

-The ADKAR model is a goal-oriented change management model that focuses on guiding individuals through the change process.
+The ADKAR model is a goal-oriented change management framework that guides individuals through the change process.
 Developed by Prosci founder Jeff Hiatt, ADKAR is an acronym that represents the five key outcomes an individual must achieve for change to be successful:

 Unlike some models focusing on organizational steps, ADKAR centers on the individual’s experience.
 It provides a sequential approach to change, pinpointing barriers at each stage and offering targeted solutions.
 It serves as a tool for managers and change agents to assess progress and tailor interventions, ultimately driving individual and organizational transformation.

-Prosci’s approach to change management breaks down into three core phases, guiding organizations through successful transitions.
+Prosci’s approach to change management comprises three core phases that guide organizations through successful transitions.
 Each phase focuses on specific actions, ensuring a structured and effective change journey.

 Following Prosci’s 3-Phase Process enables organizations to navigate change effectively.
 It provides a clear roadmap.
 It helps organizations adapt and thrive in a constantly evolving environment.